ReclaimTheWild/priv_wiki/items/master_sword.md

     - elementalknight
 ---

-Official Article
-{: .label .label-green }
-Originally posted on the official website on [February 15th, 2019](https://reclaimthewild.net/index.php/2019/02/15/post-idea-master-sword/)
+{::}Official Article{: .label .label-green } Originally posted on the official website on [February 15th, 2019](https://reclaimthewild.net/index.php/2019/02/15/post-idea-master-sword/)

 # The Master Sword
 {: .no_toc }